FedericoCeratto/bottle-cork/docs/index.rst

  - `Downloads <http://pypi.python.org/pypi/bottle-cork/>`_
  - `Source code <https://github.com/FedericoCeratto/bottle-cork>`_

-Cork provides a simple set of methods to implement Authentication and Authorization in web applications based on Bottle.
+Cork provides a simple set of methods to implement Authentication and Authorization in web applications based on `Bottle <http://bottlepy.org>`_.

 It is designed to stay out of the way and let you focus on what your application should do.